rpgreview/papersandpaychecks/cow-orkers.md

 *by Daniel Callahan and Lev Lafayette*

 Charles the Tall started their career as an intern in a legal firm.
 They are fairly competent at their job, and are becoming especially good at strategy and logistics for the firm that we works for.
-This seems to be a direct result of the the inordinate amount of time that they spend at their desk planning planning mighty sieges against distant kingdoms; his cow-orkers have no idea why.
+This seems to be a direct result of the the inordinate amount of time that they spend at their desk planning planning mighty sieges against distant fantasy kingdoms; his cow-orkers have no idea why and any attempt in conversation will result in him engaging in his elaborate tales of a magical world.

-The reason for Charles' unusual behaviour is that one day they visited the coffee machine, emptied the pot into a massive cup, and accidentially fell down a portal to a fantastic world where he was set upon by a kobold who rather fancied the cut of his jib.
-Charles was not about to take this from the monster and managed to kill the kobold with his bare hands.
+The reason for Charles' unusual behaviour is that one day he visited the coffee machine, emptied the pot into a massive cup, and accidentially fell down a portal to a fantastic world where he was set upon by a kobold who rather fancied the cut of his jib.
+Charles was not about to take this from the monster and managed to kill the kobold with his bare hands through a series of comic errors and good fortune on Charles' part.

 After defeating the kobold he met an elderly woman who said that the kobold had been thieving off her for years and Charles began to learn about the strange and fantastic world that he had found himself in, with kobolds and elves and dragons and many other wondrous beasts.
 Curiously, at least to is perception, he found that they could all speak English - or rather the universe had decided that he could speak 'Common'.